seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 In this case, we can invert one of the dependencies, gaining us a single direction of flow:

-{% include content_illustration.html image="why-di/abc_acyclic.png" alt="Arrows pointing from A to B, A to C and B to C" %}
+{% include content_illustration.html image="why-di/plugin-3.png" alt="B plugging into A" %}

-Again, dependency inversion has come to the rescue.
+Again, inversion of control has come to the rescue.

-# Dependency inversion in practice
+# Inversion of control in practice

-In practice, inverting a dependency can sometimes feel impossible.
-Surely there is no way to reverse the direction of the arrow merely by refactoring?
+In practice, inverting control can sometimes feel impossible.
+Surely, if a module needs to call another, there is way to reverse this merely by refactoring?
 But I have good news.
 As far as I know, it is never impossible.
 You should *always* be able to avoid circular dependencies through some form of inversion.
 It's not always the most obvious way to write code, but it can make your code base significantly easier to work with.

-There are several different techniques for *how* you reverse that arrow.
+There are several different techniques for *how* you do this.
 One such technique that is often talked about is dependency injection.
-I will cover some of these techniques in part two of this series.
+I will cover some of these techniques in [part two of this series]({% link _posts/2019-07-01-ioc-techniques.md %}).

 There is also more to be said about how to apply this approach across the wider code base: if the system consists of more than a handful of files, where do we start?
 Again, I'll cover this later in the series.